shalithakaru/grpc-client-server-gateway/README.md

     - `Bidirectional Streaming RPC`: Both client and server send a stream of messages to each other.

 ### Golang Concurrency
+Highlights the use of goroutines, channels, and the select statement for concurrent programming.
   - `Goroutines`: Lightweight threads managed by the Go runtime, allowing for efficient concurrency.
   - `Channels`: Used for communication between goroutines, facilitating safe data exchange.
   - `Select Statement`: Enables waiting on multiple channel operations, helping in building concurrent and responsive applications.

 ### Frontend application in `React.js`
-  - This frontend application was implemented using React.js to demonstrate how frontend applications can use gPRC based services.
+This frontend application was implemented using React.js to demonstrate how frontend applications can use gPRC based services.

   Please note gRPC-web currently supports 2 RPC modes.
   - Unary RPCs